 Following your application’s receipt by the Social Security Administration, it will be reviewed by a claims determination specialist.
 The Administration may contact your attorney if it feels additional information is needed or if other family members may be able to receive Social Security benefits.
 The Administration processes your application and can send its determination by mail or e-mail.

 It is not uncommon for a Social Security benefits application to take several appeals before a favorable determination is granted.
 At the appeal level your attorney analyzes the decision looking for mistakes of law or fact.
 Because there are four levels of appeal, the appeal process can be a lengthy one.
 However a lengthy process is certainly preferable to benefits being foreclosed.
 Should your application require an appeal, there are four levels:

 - Reconsideration – Your application is reviewed in full by a person who did not participate in the initial determination.

 - Hearing before an administrative law judge – The hearing is held before an ALJ who did not participate in the original determination.
 At the hearing the judge may ask you questions about your condition and its impacts.
 Your attorney can guide you through this process.

 - Appeals council review – The appeals council can review decisions after review by an ALJ.
 The council can decide the case itself or remand it to an ALJ for further inquiry.

 - Federal court review – At the final level of appeal you may file a suit in federal court.

 Applying for disability benefits through Social Security can be an extremely complex process.
 However the benefits paid by SSD and SII can markedly increase an individual’s quality of life.
-For a confidential initial consultation contact Ken Kieklak, Attorney at Law by calling 479-439-1843 or contact us online.
+For a confidential initial consultation contact the Kieklak Law Office by calling 479-439-1843 or contact us online.